cfjedimaster/brackets-jsdownloader/readme.md

 Updates
 =======
+[11/23/2013] Pull from hayatoShingu to add more libraries.
+NOTE - I have not done the file system API updates yet.
+Will do so soon.

 [9/30/2013] Pull from bibz: The initial URL was to the latest stable release.
 It now points to the tagged version library.